michael2012z/BitBible/markdown/KJV/files/Num.md

 3. Our father died in the wilderness, and he was not in the company of them that gathered themselves together against the Lord in the company of Korah; but died in his own sin, and had no sons.

 4. Why should the name of our father be done away from among his family, because he hath no son?
-Give unto us therefore a possession among the brethren of our father.done…: Heb. diminished
+Give unto us therefore a possession among the brethren of our father.

 5. And Moses brought their cause before the Lord.